Image from Bernd Helfert

 Any molecular machine that can be programmed to build virtually any molecular structure or device from simpler chemical building blocks.
 Also called a drexler.

-- Asteroid Mining, Belt Mining - Text by M. Alan Kazlev, additional comments by Steve Bowers
+- Asteroids and Asteroid Mining - Text by Alex Mulvey, M. Alan Kazlev, Tardigrade and Steve Bowers

 The process of extracting useful minerals and other substances from asteroids.

-- Autofab - Text by M. Alan Kazlev; modified and expanded by Stephen Inniss
+- Autofabricator, AutoFab - Text by M. Alan Kazlev; modified and expanded by Stephen Inniss, Todd Drashner and Ryan_B (2016)

 Also known as a fab, nanofab, autofac, nanoforge, or nanofac.
 A nanotech fabrication unit for creating finished products from raw materials.
 This type of device is ubiquitous in the Terragen Sphere.